 Many bicyclists get injured because drivers cannot see them.
 This is why it is important that cyclists never wear dark clothing and that they have sufficient lights and reflectors.
 However, many bicyclists get hit by vehicles and suffer brain injuries in Georgia, nevertheless, even when they are wearing helmets and doing everything safe.

-If you were hit by a negligent driver and suffered a brain injury, or if your loved one has died, please call an experienced Fayette County brain injury lawyer at the Law Offices of Shane Smith at (770) 487-8999 for a complimentary consultation today.
+If you were hit by a negligent driver and suffered a brain injury, or if your loved one has died, please call an experienced Fayette County brain injury lawyer at Shane Smith Law at (770) 487-8999 for a complimentary consultation today.